henry2004y/VisAnaJulia/docs/src/man/analysis.md

 t = \frac{|r|}{\sqrt{1-r^2}}\sqrt{n-2}
 ```
 where the corresponding p-value is determined using t table distribution for ``df=n-2``.
 If the p-value is ``< 5\%``, then the correlation between ``x`` and ``y`` is significant.

+### Time-dependent correlation

+In real lift, the properties of the signals may change as a function of time: different correlation relation may appear at different time intervals.
+Thus we usually need to perform the correlation analysis for each subsequent interval to obtain a time-dependent correlation, similar to the concept of short time Fourier transform.